rixinhaha/aws-containerized-applications-course/week1-notes.md

-# What does AWS Elastic Beanstalk do?
+## What does AWS Elastic Beanstalk do?
 Did this create an EC2 and a VPC for me?

 What about security groups, did this open port 80 automatically for us?

 Is this load balanced (HA) or not?
-- Yes, AWS Elastic Beanstalk is load-balanced and it uses auto-scaling.